PantalonOrange/SendObjects-IBMi/README.md

 Based on the socket api from scott klement
  -> https://www.scottklement.com/rpg/socktut/socktut.savf

+To create optjects:
+ -> Copy source to your sourcefiles (qrpglesrc, qcmdsrc, etc) and compile them via seu-option "14"

 ## Update 26.9.2018
 Now supports TLS/SSL to send and recieve data using IBM's GSK.